jkeener/personal-goals/README.md

 - [ ] Hang up the mirror.
 - [ ] Read 2 chapters of YDKJS Scope & Closures.
 - [ ] 20 push ups a day (next week to 60 sec. set).
-- [ ] Page from the MDN Javascript guide a day.
+- [ ] 3 pages from the MDN Javascript guide.
 - [ ] At least one video from CSS-Tricks 'Learn jQuery from Scratch' a day.
 - [ ] Make a small timer app with js.
 - [ ] Movie from our list.